The Foodlink Community Farm

 We believe that urban agriculture is an essential part of our local food system and the health of our community.

-The Lexington Avenue Community Farm is a 1.33-acre urban agriculture campus located between the Edgerton and Lyell-Otis neighborhoods of northwest Rochester.
+The Foodlink Community Farm is a 1.33-acre urban agriculture campus located between the Edgerton and Lyell-Otis neighborhoods of northwest Rochester.
 The farm consists of a large community garden, a commercial growing operation, and public pocket park and play area.
-Through the Lexington Avenue Community Farm, Foodlink provides opportunities to build connections between the land, our programs, and our community.
+Through the Foodlink Community Farm, Foodlink provides opportunities to build connections between the land, our programs, and our community.

 Growing community through gardening